danconn/data-engineering/README.markdown

 You can visit the app at localhost:3000 and upload the file to the form.

-I only created views for the new and index of the FileSubmission model so you can view the database data, etc. from with rails dbconsole from the project directory
+I only created views for the new and index of the FileSubmission model so you can view the database data, etc. from the project directory with

+    rails dbconsole

 ## Note